ingo/ingo.github.io/_recipes/kartoffelknodel.md

 ---
-title: Kartoffelknödel
 category: Entrees
-description: A different form of knödel, this one made with potatoes.
-There are many different types, some made totally with raw potatoes only, some made with half raw potatoes, half cooked, and some made with only cooked potatoes.
-This is the 50-50 type.
+description: "A different form of kn\xF6del, this one made with potatoes.
+There are\
+  \ many different types, some made totally with raw potatoes only, some made with\
+  \ half raw potatoes, half cooked, and some made with only cooked potatoes.
+This\
+  \ is the 50-50 type."
+image: kartoffelknodel.jpg
 size: 6-8 servings
 time: 1 hour
+title: "Kartoffelkn\xF6del"
 ---
 ### Ingredients

 * `1500g` raw potatoes